 The conference’s goal, then and now, is to inform, inspire, and engage all who attend so that they will be active in God’s work in the world.

 The conference has grown and expanded so that it now draws more than 400 people over a Friday evening through Saturday afternoon in late January.
 It has become a regional event, with people coming from beyond the tri-counties of California’s south and central coasts.
 It has expanded also in denominational terms.
-It has also expanded in denominational terms; while it is officially a ministry of the Santa Barbara Presbytery, the Santa Barbara Mission Conference is in partnership with local congregations of the Free Methodist, Covenant, and Lutheran churches, whose members are represented on the SBMC Council.”
+It has also expanded in denominational terms; while it is officially a ministry of the Santa Barbara Presbytery, the Santa Barbara Mission Conference is in partnership with local congregations of the Free Methodist, Covenant, Lutheran, and Chinese Evangelical Free churches, whose members are represented on the SBMC Council.

-As it grows and expands, Santa Barbara Mission Conference is intentional about appealing to college students and young adults.
-It is often during those years that a person senses a call to serve God in an enduring way.
+As it grows and expands, Santa Barbara Mission Conference is intentional about drawing college students and young adults.
+It is often during those years that an individual senses a call to serve God in an enduring way.

 The Santa Barbara Mission Conference is a Christian mission conference.
 As stated in our mission statement, we produce the annual conference for attendees “to inform, inspire, and engage in the work of God’s mission.”
 That mission is the reconciliation of all people to God through Jesus Christ.
 Leaders of the conference are invited to be speakers or workshop leaders if they adhere to the Apostles Creed.
 A workshop may have multiple leaders, representing more than one faith tradition.
 However, we will require that one of the leaders adhere to the Apostles Creed.